Hovercraft: Civilian non-commercial

-In 2006, Kvichak Marine Industries of Seattle, US built, under license, a cargo/passenger version of the Hoverwork BHT130.
-Designated 'Suna-X', it is used as a high speed ferry for up to 47 passengers and 47,500 lb of freight serving the remote Alaskan villages of King Cove and Cold Bay.
+In 2006, Kvichak Marine Industries of Seattle, US built, under licence, a cargo/passenger version of the Hoverwork BHT130.
+Designated 'Suna-X', it is used as a high-speed ferry for up to 47 passengers and 47,500 lb of freight serving the remote Alaskan villages of King Cove and Cold Bay.

 An experimental service was operated in Scotland across the Firth of Forth (between Kirkcaldy and Portobello, Edinburgh), from 16 to 28 July 2007.
 Marketed as Forthfast, the service used a craft chartered from Hovertravel and achieved an 85% passenger load factor.
 As of 2009, the possibility of establishing a permanent service is still under consideration.

 Since the Channel routes abandoned hovercraft, and pending any reintroduction on the Scottish route, the United Kingdom's only public hovercraft service is that operated by Hovertravel between Southsea (Portsmouth) and Ryde on the Isle of Wight.

 From the 1960s, several commercial lines were operated in Japan, without much success.
 In Japan the last commercial line had linked Ōita Airport and central Ōita but was shut down in October 2009.
+However, the commercial line between Ōita Airport and central Ōita is scheduled to reopen in 2024.

 Hovercraft are still manufactured in the UK, near to where they were first conceived and tested, on the Isle of Wight.
 They can also be chartered for a wide variety of uses including inspections of shallow bed offshore wind farms and VIP or passenger use.
 A typical vessel would be a Tiger IV or a Griffon.
 They are light, fast, road transportable and very adaptable with the unique feature of minimising damage to environments.